Nutrition a Paradigm Shift For Adults and The Elderly

 My doctor told me he is thrilled and whatever I’m doing to keep doing it.

-There is one bad thing about NV.
+There is one bad thing about NV as part of a nutritional strategy.
 I can’t stand the taste of it and have to force myself to take it.
 I know other people like the taste but I just can’t get used to it.
 My friend’s daughter tells me to hold my nose and just drink it –she’s right.
 I know she’s right!

 Jane Caggiano New Jersey